On tour with Richard Barrow

 Date of travel: 19-20 September 2020

-We are a strange trio: one international blogging star, Richard Barrow in his Amazing Thailand Corporate wear, one 195cms ex British policeman (my publisher Nick), and one Little Wandering Wren.
+We are a strange trio: one international blogging star, Richard Barrow, in his Amazing Thailand Corporate wear; one 195 cm ex-British policeman (my publisher, Nick); and one Little Wandering Wren.

-Although to be fair between us we probably hit most of the expat demographics for the over 50’s market, except perhaps the gorgeous Insta Queens.
-They all left town when Covid-19 hit, so it is just little old me!
+To be fair between us, we probably hit most of the expat demographics in the over-50s market, except perhaps the gorgeous Insta Queens.
+They all left town when Covid-19 hit, so it’s just little old me!

 Richard Barrow, Thailand’s most famous travel writer, says a quick hello and then disappears to photograph.
 We’re in Surat Thani for an action-packed weekend.
 He’s arrived on a plane full of media, travel agents, Department of Culture representatives, bloggers, influencers, magazine editors, and YouTube stars.
-Moi, I meet them there, having been collected from my staycationing in Krabi.
+I met them there after being collected from my staycation in Krabi.

 Photo credit Indylove Orawan